Google Java code style

 }

-Notice that no comment is needed after case 1:
+Notice that no comment is needed after case 1:, only at the end of the statement group.

-statement group, even if it contains no code.
+Each switch statement includes a default statement group, even if it contains no code.

-statement group, if it includes explicit cases covering all possible values of that type.
+Exception: A switch statement for an enum type may omit the default statement group, if it includes explicit cases covering all possible values of that type.
 This enables IDEs or other static analysis tools to issue a warning if any cases were missed.

 Annotations applying to a class, method or constructor appear immediately after the documentation block, and each annotation is listed on a line of its own (that is, one annotation per line).
 These line breaks do not constitute line-wrapping (Section 4.5, Line-wrapping), so the indentation level is not increased.
 Example: